MatthewPetroff/Todo-App/README.md

 3. Mark tasks complete or incomplete

 To add a task, type your task into the text box on the page and click the ‘ADD’ button.
 To delete a task, click the red ‘X’ to right of the task that you want deleted.
 To mark a task complete or incomplete, click on the checkbox to the left of the applicable task.

+The biggest takeaway for me with this project was learning to how connect the user input from the HTML and CS to the JavaScript in the background.

 ### Author